 Title IX of the Education Amendments of 1972 prohibits sex discrimination against any participant in an educational program or activity that receives federal funds.
 The act is intended to eliminate sex discrimination in education.
 Title IX covers discrimination in programs, admissions, activities, and student-to-student sexual harassment.
 The BYU policy against sexual harassment extends not only to employees of the university but to students as well.
-If you encounter unlawful sexual harassment or gender-based discrimination, please talk to a professor and contact the Human Resources Office at 801-422-5011, 801-422-5895.
-If this is an employment issue contact BYU's Equal Employment Office at 801-422-5895 or 888-238-1062
+Report any incidence of sexual harassment or assault to the Title IX Office.

-(24 hour-hotline-reports can be made verbally or in writing); or contact the Honor Code Office at 801-422-2847.
-If you or someone you know has been the victim of sexual assault, and want to talk with someone confidentially, call or visit with Lisa Leavitt, BYU's full-time advocate for victims of sexual assault. lisa_leavitt@byu.edu; advocate@byu.edu; 801-422-9071.
+If you or someone you know has been the victim of sexual assault, and want to talk with someone confidentially, call or visit with Lisa Leavitt, BYU's full-time advocate for victims of sexual assault. lisa\leavitt@byu.edu; advocate@byu.edu; 801-422-9071.
 Her office is located in 1500 WSC on the BYU campus.
 Title IX Office